Skip to main content

 Fresh Coconut Water

-Natural coconut water sold fresh from roadside vendors along the coast.
+Coconut water drunk straight from the nut, sold by roadside vendors along the coast.

 waterCold